 The County established a local number (McKinney), a Metro number and an email link for the community to provide comments to the Engineering Department concerning construction activities within the MS4.
 The hotline is advertised on the County's web site.
 Work orders were issued to Development Services Department to follow up on complaints regarding unpermitted fill and drainage issues.
-23 complaints were received and investigated.
-Each work order was resolved through permitting or by inspection.
+32 complaints were received and investigated.
+Closed case reports were resolved through permitting or by inspection.
+Open case reports are pending due to flood study, filled charges, and or in permitting process.

-Implementation Activity Measurable Goal Completion Date Promote reporting methods (email/phone) Receive and log public comments Investigate 100% of public complaints 12/31/21
+Implementation Activity Measurable Goal Completion Date Promote reporting methods (email/phone) Receive and log public comments Investigate 100% of public complaints 12/31/22